hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 5. Adjust each key

-You can move each key, or change switch/cap/stabilizer of each key.
+You can move each key, or change the switch/cap/stabilizer of each key.

 6. **Fill** command

 A generated frame doesn't have holes for keys yet.
-It is for fill/hole method.
-The detail is later.
+It is for the fill/hole method.
+The details are later.

 7. Place a mainboard and feet

 You can run this command more than once.
-To place feet, you need to do so in most cases.
+To place feet, you'll need to do so in most cases.

 8. Connect bosses of the mainboard/feet to a frame